+We now analyze the origin of such a peculiar behavior of the anti-nodal quasiparticle in the spin-Fermion model.
+We find that the sharp quasiparticle peak in the anti-nodal region is actually a new pole in the electron Green's function and is generated by the strong coupling of the electron with the diffusive spin fluctuations around $\mathbf{Q}=(\pi,\pi)$.
+We find that the normal and the anomalous self-energy from such a coupling play very different roles in the quasiparticle dynamics.

-The level repulsion effect caused by the normal self-energy can be understood as follows.
-In the spin-Fermion model, the spin fluctuation spectral weight is concentrated around $\mathrm{Q}=(\pi,\pi)$.
-When we fix $\mathrm{q}$ at $\mathrm{Q}$, the strength of level repulsion effect is determined by the energy difference between $E_{\mathrm{k}}$ and $E_{\mathrm{k+Q}}+\Omega_{\mathrm{Q}}$, which is again determined by the value of $|E_{\mathrm{k}}-E_{\mathrm{k+Q}}|$.
-As illustrated in Figure 5, $|E_{\mathrm{k}}-E_{\mathrm{k+Q}}|$ reaches its minimum(which is zero) at the anti-nodal point.
-Thus the level repulsion effect is the strongest at the anti-nodal point and we should expect a reduced dispersion for the quasiparticle pole in the convex upper branch.
-At the same time, as the quasiparticle pole in the upper branch is pushed to lower binding energy, its dissipation rate will also be greatly reduced.
-This explains the emergence of the sharp and flat quasiparticle band in the anti-nodal region.
-On the other hand, the spectral weight corresponding to the scattered quasiparticle state at energy $E_{\mathrm{k+q}}+\Omega_{\mathrm{q}}$ is distributed in a very broad energy range as a result of the dispersion in $E_{\mathrm{k+q}}$ and the diffusion in $\Omega_{\mathrm{q}}$.
-Such high energy spectral weight will pile up into a broad hump structure in the spectral function as in the pseudogap phase above T$_{c}$.
-We also note that in the superconducting state, the matrix element of the level repulsion coupling should be multiplied by a factor of $v^{2}_{\mathrm{k}}v^{2}_{\mathrm{k+Q}}$ in the occupied side of the electron spectrum.
-Since such a factor decreases rapidly when $\epsilon_{\mathrm{k}}$ exceeds zero, we expect the flat quasiparticle band to terminate approximately at $k_{\mathrm{F}}$ along the $(0,\pi)$-$(\pi,\pi)$ direction.
+More specifically, we find that the normal self-energy manifests itself mainly as a level repulsion effect between the quasiparticle level $E_{\mathbf{k}}$ and the scattering final state level $E_{\mathbf{k+q}}+\Omega_{\mathbf{q}}$.
+Here $\Omega_{\mathbf{q}}$ denotes the energy of the spin fluctuation at momentum $\mathbf{q}$ and is distributed in a broad energy range.
+In Fig.4, we plot the dispersion of $E_{\mathbf{k}}$ and $E_{\mathbf{k+q}}$ around the $\mathbf{M}$ point for $\mathbf{q=Q}$, where the local spin fluctuation is the strongest.
+The difference between $E_{\mathbf{k}}$ and $E_{\mathbf{k+Q}}$ is found to reach its minimum at the $\mathbf{M}$ point, where we expect the strongest level repulsion effect to occur.
+The quasiparticle pole in the upper branch will thus be pushed to lower binding energy, resulting in a reduction in its dispersion and dissipation rate around the $\mathbf{M}$ point.
+This explains the emergence of the flat and coherent quasiparticle peak in the anti-nodal region.
+Unlike the upper branch, the spectral weight corresponding to the lower branch in Fig.4 is distributed in a broad energy range as a result of the dispersion in $E_{\mathrm{k+q}}$ and the diffusion in $\Omega_{\mathrm{q}}$.
+The sharp quasiparticle peak in the anti-nodal spectrum will thus be accompanied by a broad hump structure .

+On the other hand, the anomalous self-energy acts mainly to renormalize the bare pairing potential.
+This can be seen clearly in Fig.5, from which one find that the flat quasiparticle band simply shift down in binding energy when we decrease the value of the Debye-Waller factor $\alpha$.
+We can thus simply absorb the effect of $\Sigma^{(2)}$ into a redefinition of $\Delta$ when we discuss the dynamics of low energy quasiparticles\cite{dwave}.